rauc/rauc/docs/reference.rst

 .. glossary::

   ``RAUC_SYSTEM_COMPATIBLE``
-    The compatible value set in the system configuration file
+    The compatible value set in the system configuration file, e.g. ``"My First Product"``

   ``RAUC_SYSTEM_VARIANT``
     The system's variant as obtained by the variant source (refer ref:`sec-variants`)

   ``RAUC_MF_COMPATIBLE``
-    The compatible value provided by the current bundle
+    The compatible value provided by the current bundle, e.g. ``"My Other Product"``

   ``RAUC_MF_VERSION``
-    The value of the version field as provided by the current bundle
+    The value of the version field as provided by the current bundle, e.g. ``"V1.2.1-2020-02-28"``

   ``RAUC_MOUNT_PREFIX``
-    The global RAUC mount prefix path
+    The global RAUC mount prefix path, e.g. ``"/run/mount/rauc"``

 .. _sec-slot-hook-interface: